Plasma Cell Pododermatitis in Cats - Pillow Paw

 What is feline plasma cell pododermatitis?

-Feline plasma cell pododermatitis is a lymphoplasmacytic inflammatory disease which affects the metacarpal and metatarsal pads of cats, i.e. the circular paw pads.
+Feline plasma cell pododermatitis is a lymphoplasmacytic inflammatory disease which affects the metacarpal and metatarsal pads of cats, i.e., the circular paw pads.
 However, the digital paw pads can also be affected.
-It is characterized by inflammation which result sin the paw pads becoming soft and painful.
-Cracks in the skin, hyperkeratosis and sponginess can occur.
+It is characterized by inflammation which results in the paw pads becoming soft and painful.
+Cracks in the skin, hyperkeratosis, and sponginess can occur, leading to discomfort for the feline.

-It is a rare disease that can occur in cats regardless of breed, sex and age.
-However, research points to it being more common in non-castrated males.
+This condition is a rare disease that can strike cats regardless of breed, sex, and age.
+Nevertheless, research indicates it might be more prevalent in non-castrated males.
+Understanding the disease's impact and potential predispositions can help in early detection and management.

 Causes of plasma cell pododermatitis in cats

-The exact origin of the disease is unknown, but the characteristics of this pathology show a possible immune-mediated cause.
+The exact origin of the disease is unknown, but the characteristics of this pathology suggest a possible immune-mediated cause.
 These characteristics are:

 In some studies, seasonal relapses of the condition have occurred.
 This may indicate an allergic origin.
-Some studies relate pododermatitis to the feline immunodeficiency virus (FIV or feline AIDS), reporting a coexistence in 44-62% of feline pododermatitis cases.
+Additionally, some studies relate pododermatitis to the feline immunodeficiency virus (FIV or feline AIDS), reporting a coexistence in 44-62% of feline pododermatitis cases.

 Plasma cell pododermatitis in some cases appears together with other diseases.
-These may include renal amyloidosis, plasmacytic stomatitis, eosinophilic granuloma complex or immune-mediated glomerulonephritis.
+These may include renal amyloidosis, plasmacytic stomatitis, eosinophilic granuloma complex, or immune-mediated glomerulonephritis.
+This indicates a complex interplay of health issues that may contribute to the disease, highlighting the need for comprehensive veterinary care.

 Symptoms of feline plasma cell pododermatitis